Wafik20/Fast-Lookup-and-Sorting/README.md

 ## Hashmap-Array: Storing large integers with lookup in O(1), and sorting in O(1)
-This project takes a file of 6-digit integers, unsorted, and stores them in an array of key-value pairs where each key has a value of 10*key.
+This project takes a file of 6-8 digit integers, unsorted, and stores them in an array of key-value pairs where each key has a value of 10*key.
 We implement a hash-map with chaining to store the keys and values.
 However, since values might get very large, we save memory resources by only storing a key and a corrosponding index in the hash-map.
 We also implement a radix-sort that sorts the array of key-value pairs by key and outputs